NerdTech-aut/MapSnipper-Austria/README.md

   -fixed, --FixedBroadband       adds fixed broadband providers to the map -grant, --BroadbandGrant       adds government supported broadband rollout to the map
 ```
-## Acknowledgements:
-Thanks to [styxer](https://www.lteforum.at/user/styxer.7288/) aka. [styx3r](https://github.com/styx3r) for providing the fundamentals for this project!
-His project can be found [here](https://github.com/styx3r/breitbandatlas_analysis).
-Thanks to [Jonas12](https://www.lteforum.at/user/jonas12.1666/) aka.
-[JonasGhost](https://github.com/JonasGhost) for providing the cell site data and contributing to the code!

 ## How is it posible to create a map from this data?
 [styxer](https://www.lteforum.at/user/styxer.7288/) aka. [styx3r](https://github.com/styx3r) explained to me the fundamentals.
 The position for each square needs to be converted into regular coordinates using [pyproj](https://pyproj4.github.io/pyproj/stable/) (Python library).